twpayne/chezmoi/docs/REFERENCE.md

 }
 ```

-The output from `op` is cached so calling `onepassword` multiple times with the
+The output from `op` is cached so calling `onepasswordDetailsFields` multiple
-same *uuid* will only invoke `op` once.
-If the optional *vault-uuid* is supplied,
+times with the same *uuid* will only invoke `op` once.
+If the optional
-it will be passed along to the `op get` call, which can significantly improve
+*vault-uuid* is supplied, it will be passed along to the `op get` call, which
-performance.
+can significantly improve performance.

 #### `onepasswordDetailsFields` examples